 Answer: d) Both the assertion and reason are false in this case.
 Rolling friction is generally lower than sliding friction.
 The reason provided, which states that rolling friction creates more contact points and thus more resistance, is not accurate.
 Rolling friction is lower due to the reduced area of contact and the way objects roll rather than slide against each other.

 5. An engineer is designing a high-speed train for a new rail system.
 The train will travel at extremely high velocities.
-How might the train's speed impact the type of friction it encounters and the design considerations for minimizing it?
+How might the train's speed impact the type of friction it encounters and the design considerations for minimising it?

 a) Higher speeds will decrease kinetic friction, allowing for smoother travel.